NTNU-IHB/FMU-proxy/README.md

 The main goal of the Functional Mock-up Interface (FMI) standard is to allow simulation models to be shared across tools.
 To accomplish this, FMI relies on a combination of XML-files and compiled C-code packaged in a zip archive.
-This archive is called an Functional Mock-up Unit (FMU) and uses the extension .fmu.
+This archive is called a Functional Mock-up Unit (FMU) and uses the extension .fmu.
 In theory, an FMU can support multiple platforms, however this is not always the case and depends on the type of binaries the exporting tool was able to provide.
 Furthermore, a library providing FMI support may not be available in a particular language or platform, and/or it may not support the whole standard.
 Another issue is related to the protection of Intellectual Property (IP).